Terabyte74/winston/README.txt

 >>> cd "[path-to-new_wisnton-directory]"
 >>> pip install -r requirements.txt

+if you have problems installing the program or you're not used with python dynamics do not worry, wizard for dummies is here for you: just look for the 'wizard_for_dummies' directory.

 WARING: this is still the beta so you might find some bugs, in particular in the first phase:
 >DO NOT< interrupt or close the program during the protocol of creation of your admin account if that happens you have to uninstall and reinstall the whole program.